MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-quick-access.md

         - NetBIOS isn't supported.
 For example, use `contoso.local/app1` instead of `contoso/app1`.
     - **IP address range (CIDR)**:
         - Classless Inter-Domain Routing (CIDR) represents a range of IP addresses.
 An IP address is followed by a suffix indicating the number of network bits in the subnet mask.
-        - For example, 192.0.2.0/24 indicates that the first 24 bits of the IP address represent the network address, while the remaining 8 bits represents the host address.
+        - For example, 192.168.2.0/24 indicates that the first 24 bits of the IP address represent the network address, while the remaining 8 bits represents the host address.
         - Provide the starting address, network mask, and ports.
     - **IP address range (IP to IP)**:
-        - Range of IP addresses from start IP (such as 192.0.2.1) to end IP (such as 192.0.2.10).
+        - Range of IP addresses from start IP (such as 192.168.2.1) to end IP (such as 192.168.2.10).
         - Provide the IP address start, end, and ports.

-1. Enter the ports and select **Apply**.
+1. Enter the ports and protocol and select **Apply**.
     - Separate multiple ports with a comma.
     - Specify port ranges with a hyphen.
     - Spaces between values are removed when you apply the changes.